Diskcat

 Purpose

-It can also search for: specific file types; files of specific dates or sizes; and can, in effect, be programmed to search for files meeting specific criteria.
+It can also search for: specific file types (ie: -f *.exe *.doc, *.etc); files of specific dates or sizes (less or more than x days old -g 100, -l 200c; greater or less than x bytes,-G 10000 -L 30000, etc).; and can, in effect, be programmed to search for files meeting specific criteria.
 This operation can turn Diskcat into a “findfile” program.

-When run on an NTFS file system, the 32 bit version also has the capability of showing files with associated Multiple Data Streams (-s), and of showing the owner of the file (-u or -U username)
+When run on an NTFS file system, the 32 bit version, by default it also shows/lists files with associated Alternate Data Streams (--ADSONLY), and of showing the owner of the file (-u or -U username)

 For each file listed it can execute a specific program or DOS command on that file.
+Again, this is an old option and should be thoroughly tested before put into production.
 For instance, if the user asked Diskcat to locate all *.zip files it would list all those files with a .zip extension.
-Then the user could ask it to execute the PKZIP with the appropriate command line option to display the contents of all the .zip files found.
-This would effectively produce a listing of all the files contained in all .zip files found on the disk being examined. (see also the --ziplog option).
+Then the user could ask it to execute the PKZIP -v command on all the .zip files found.
+This would effectively produce a listing of all the files contained in all .zip files found on the disk being examined.
+NOTE: I have not tested this options for many years.
+If you use it, please test it and advise the results.

 Other programs could be run for personal directory maintainance.
 Diskcat could locate files over XX days old, and then run the ms-dos del command on those files to clean out the disk.